Locations:

 How is vitamin B12 deficiency diagnosed?

-It can be difficult to diagnose vitamin B12 deficiency because symptoms aren't always present or they can be similar to other nutritional deficiencies.
-Healthcare providers will usually do routine blood tests to check for vitamin B12 deficiency in people who have a high risk of developing it.
+It can be difficult to diagnose vitamin B12 deficiency because you may not have symptoms, or symptoms can be like other nutritional deficiencies.
+Healthcare providers will usually do blood tests to check for B12 deficiency in people who have a high risk of developing it.

 Management and Treatment